eee4017/HLS_Lab_A/README.md

 This repository is contructed as below.
 There are three versions of code:
 + `fixed` contains a Radix-2 FFT using ap_fixed
++ `float` contains a Radix-2 FFT using IEEE 754 double

 ```
 .